 Spinal Cord Injury Cases in Texas Can Be Worth Millions

 Spinal cord injury settlements and verdicts can result in large settlements due to the nature of the injury and additional expenses.
 Affording to live after a spinal cord injury can be difficult.
 When the spinal cord is severed or damaged, the victim is a lifelong paraplegic (unable to move legs) or a person with quadriplegia (unable to move legs and arms).
 Spinal cord injury victims need sustained medical care that most families cannot afford.
-That is why a spinal cord injury lawyer will pursue the maximum compensation available.
+That is why a spinal cord injury lawyer will pursue the maximum financial recovery available.

 It Costs Millions of Dollars for Necessary Lifelong Medical Care for Spinal Cord Injury Victims